shubham98983/support-ticketing/docs/schema.md

 1. The main deliberate denormalisation is `ticket_events`.
 Instead of having separate tables for status history, assignment history, and collaborator history, they are all stored in one `ticket_events` table using `event_type`, `from_value`, and `to_value`.
 This makes it easier to retrieve one chronological timeline for a ticket, at the cost of some type safety.

-2. `alert_acknowledgements.epoch_started_at` is also deliberately copied from `tickets` rather than being a foreign key.
+2. `alert_acknowledgements.epoch_started_at` is also copied from `tickets` rather than being a foreign key.
 This means that when a ticket is reopened and its epoch changes, old acknowledgements no longer match the current epoch.

 - What would break first if this had 100x the data?